What does it mean to be “attracted to your husband”? What does that actually feel like and look like?

 I’m so glad that someone wrote with this question, because so often couples just don’t understand this about each other, and it leads to all kinds of totally unnecessary hurt.

-Here’s the problem (and I’m going to talk in generalities here, so if you don’t fit in this, that’s totally okay.
+(and I’m going to talk in generalities here, so if you don’t fit in this, that’s totally okay.
 Not everybody will!
 But these are some of the most frequent problems I see):

 - Men tend to be more visually stimulated.
 They see a woman, and they want to make love.
 So when they see their wife, they immediately get turned on.
+(Research is now emerging saying that this can’t actually be shown, and may largely be cultural, not biological.
+But in general, this seems to be how it works).

 TV shows and movies, though, often portray women with the same kind of sex drive: we see a guy, we start panting, and we want to make love.